Habitual residence: Comparison with domicile

 Habitual residence is fact-dependent; it cannot be a purely legal concept and there are different views about the factual situations that it is supposed to denote.
 Much of the case law on habitual residence suggests it is purely objective, seeking evidence of physical presence over a considerable period of time.
-However, there is an argument to be made that habitual residence does have a subjective element like domicile since intention may, at times, be a factor in considering an individual's habitual residence.
-This is particularly true if habitual residence it is considered synonymous with ordinary residence which requires an analysis of a person's "ordinary mode of living".
+However, there is an argument to be made that habitual residence has a subjective element like domicile since intention may, at times, be a factor in considering an individual's habitual residence.
+This is particularly true if habitual residence it is considered synonymous with ordinary residence, which requires an analysis of a person's "ordinary mode of living".
 However, it is not universally accepted that habitual residence and ordinary residence are the same, making it debatable if habitual residence has subjective elements like ordinary residence.

 In comparison, to establish a domicile of choice, it is necessary to have a clear factual base in one state and that must be accompanied by an animus semper manendi (intention to reside indefinitely).
 Although it is not so difficult to produce evidence that an individual has established a home in a state, it is very difficult to prove that someone has no intention of ever establishing a home in another state.
 Therefore, the test for habitual residence is less demanding without this subjective element of intention.
 The court focuses on the past experience of the individual and not so much on future intention.

 However, it may be more difficult to determine where a person has a habitual residence if they are constantly on the move with no real or continuing connection with any of the countries through which they have passed.
 This could be resolved by reference to the individual's intention, which is well-defined in the case law for the purposes of domicile, but not for the purposes habitual residence.

-The subjective element required for domicile is the biggest difference when comparing the factor with habitual residence.
-This could be either positive or negative depending on the situation.
+The subjective element required for domicile is the most important difference when comparing the factor with habitual residence.
+This could be either positive or negative, depending on the situation.